 If you are not propping him/her on the high artificial pedestal, he/she often becomes offended, slighted, or bitter.
 When you call them out or confront them on an issue, inappropriate comment or behavior, or if you set a boundary, share a differing view, opinion, or belief— they easily view it as a threat; and consider it an attack on themselves.
 More often than not, their response is to become defensive then strike back with rage, fury, power games, revengeful tactics, or passive aggressive behavior's.

-6. Resistant to Professional Help (for self and/or a relationship)
+6. Resistant to Professional Help - Counseling or Therapy (for self and/or a relationship)

 As a result, they will often refuse or resist help such as counseling, therapy, and treatment.